wissalsoudani/wissalsoudani/README.md

 - 🔭 I'm a perpetual Learner, constantly seeking chances to enhance my abilities and expand my understanding.

-- 🌱 I’m currently learning about developing my skills and expertiese, becoming a full stack Spring-Java/Angular Developer and Devop's developer.
+- 🌱 I’m currently learning about developing my skills and expertiese, becoming a full stack Spring-Java/Angular Developer and aiming to be a Devop's developer.

-- 📫 How to reach me:  **wissal.soudani@esprit.tn**
+- 📫 Reach me through E-mail:  **wissal.soudani@esprit.tn**
  <br>

 ## ⚡ Skills